How To Mitigate Risk in Casinos with Video Cameras

 Perhaps even more important is the ability of advanced video surveillance systems to help casinos maintain compliance with gaming regulations.
 Established by state agencies, gaming regulations set stringent specifications for video systems deployed to monitor gambling operations relative to image quality and recording.
 Knowing which IP video surveillance solutions deliver higher quality images at faster frame rates that can be stored for longer and with automatic video redaction to comply with privacy, will help ensure continued compliance.

-Successful video surveillance and protection strategy for casinos that integrate new advances in video imaging technology can help raise awareness, protect people, assets, and properties, and identify potential threats while maintaining compliance regulations for gaming.
+Successful video surveillance and protection strategies for casinos that integrate new advances in video imaging technology can help raise awareness, protect people, assets, and properties, and identify potential threats while maintaining compliance regulations for gaming.

 Real-time event detection is used largely for parking lots and other high-risk areas.
 Alerts will be issued upon detection of predefined events, such as loitering and vehicles moving in an unauthorized direction, with security staff immediately notified of suspicious events, allowing them to respond promptly.

 A post-incident investigation is significantly enhanced by automatic search capability.
-Among other purposes, this allows casinos to conduct investigations and to verify potentially fraudulent accident compensation claims.
+Among other purposes, this allows casinos to conduct investigations and verify potentially fraudulent accident compensation claims.

 Video analytics allow a security team’s time to be optimized efficiently by automating searches for a far more effective time usage instead of being heavily occupied with observing hours of footage in search of a specific person or incident.